FAQs

 A: There is a natural greenhouse effect which is largely driven by water vapour (H2O) and other greenhouse gases which occur to a certain extent naturally in the atmosphere.
 However anthropogenic emissions of water vapour do not contribute significantly to the change of atmospheric water vapour concentration.
 Thus, the IPCC Guidelines do not deal with water vapour as an anthropogenic GHG.

 A: The radiative impact of a single GHG depends on the amount emitted and its specific properties.
 Currently, in reporting to the UNFCCC, Parties are asked to weigh their emissions by the “Global Warming Potential” (GWP).
 The GWP are calculated as the ratio of the radiative forcing of one kilogramme greenhouse gas emitted to the atmosphere to that from one kilogramme CO2 over a period of time.
 The precise numbers to be used are laid down by the UNFCCC and at present they are for a 100 year time horizon.
-More recent estimates of GWP are given in the IPCC’s third and fourth assessment reports.
-(Also see Q22.)
+(Also see Q1-2-11.)
 (See the Working Group 1 reports <http://www.ipcc.ch/>).

 A: Decisions on what gases to report are made by the Parties to UNFCCC or to the Kyoto Protocol, not the IPCC.
 (See detailed reporting requirements: http://unfccc.int.)